Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 Keep your socket wrenches in order, and easily accessible on a lightweight chain.
 They’ll take up less space in your toolbox, or you can hang them on the wall.
-When you need to remove or replace a socket, just slide the chain clip around to it. — Brian Street.
-Learn the differences between 12-point and 6-point sockets before you go out buying a new socket set.
+When you need to remove or replace a socket, just slide the chain clip around to it. — Brian Street

 Speed Square Ripping Marker

 Turn your aluminum Speed Square into a first-rate ripping marker.
-Drill two staggered rows of 1/16-in. holes at 1/8-in. intervals along the right-angle edge of the square.
+Drill two staggered rows of 1/16-inch holes at 1/8-inch intervals along the right-angle edge of the square.
 You can then run the lipped edge of the square along the board edge and mark your rip with a pencil placed in the appropriate hole. — Tom Rudolph

-Leftover paint doesn’t keep very well in its original 1-gal. container.
+Leftover paint doesn’t keep very well in its original 1-gallon container.
 Plus, those big cans are inconvenient for small touch-ups, and they take up a lot of storage space.
-Instead, store leftover paint in plastic 1-qt. sports water bottles.
+Instead, store leftover paint in plastic 1-quart sports water bottles.
 They’re inexpensive, have a wide enough neck for filling, and the pop-up spout is easy to open and close, yet seals well. — Robert Severson

 Remote Control Insect Bomb